How To Keep A Cocker Spaniels Ears Clean: A Comprehensive Guide

 English Cocker Spaniel ears are slightly different from cocker spaniel ears.
 To clean an English Cocker Spaniel’s ear, you must use a specific ear cleaner made for cocker spaniels.
 Applicator and squeeze the cleaning solution into the canal of the dog’s ear- massaging it in thoroughly before wiping any debris from around the outer edge of your dog’s ear canal.

-Yes, you can use baking soda to treat your dog’s dry skin on his ears.
-To treat your dog’s dry ear skin with baking soda, mix one tablespoon with enough warm water to make a paste.
+You can use baking soda to treat your dog’s dry skin on his ears.
+Mix one tablespoon with enough warm water to treat your dog’s dry ear skin with baking soda to make a paste.
 Apply the paste to your dog’s dry ears and let it sit for a few minutes.
 Wipe off the paste with a wet cloth and repeat as necessary.